IlliniGRC/GestureRobotController/notebook/haoduo/README.md

 I drew the first draft of our PCB board, including a basic processor, a Bluetooth module, and a power module.
 We then revised it and submitted the first-round PCB order.
 Meanwhile, we made a list of all the components we need, and I started to purchesing them.
 Hopefully they will arrive before the spring break.

 # 2022-03-14 	Circuit Build
 With everything we needed, we started to solder the PCB board.
 Then Eric will test the Bluetooth function, and Guang and I will work on the gesture recognition algorithm.
-Guang proposed several approaches
+Guang proposed several approaches.
+I started with WT901's datasheet.
+WT901 is the IMU we use to collect each finger's position and orientation.
+Its manufacturer, WitMotion, developed a driver.
+Though we are not planning to use it, I looked at its configuration to find out what data we might need.
+For gesture recognition, we need Quaternion, Angle, and Angular Velocity.
+For calibration, we need Magnetic Field.

+# 2022-03-28 	Finalize the PCB
+After testing the first-round PCB, we made some changes.
+We decided to add a buzzer and a display for feedback.
+Also, since one ESP32 is not powerful enough to handle all the tasks, we add another one.
+Based on our new needs, we redrew the PCB schematic.
+This is our new feedback system.

+# 2022-04-04	Finalize the PCB